 After that, slight modifications to the fiberglass mold produced statues of cowboys, indians, tire men, and other characters most with the same odd hand position – right palm up, left palm down.

 To roadologists, all of these statues collectively are known as Muffler Men.
 Last produced in the early 1970s, the legendary Muffler Men have become part of America’s roadside nostalgia.

-This icon even merits its own Muffler Men home page on a number of websites and publications including RoadsideAmerica.com; where people can view and report sightings, share true tales, and view picture galleries of the different variations of Muffler Men.
+This icon even merits its own Muffler Men home page on a number of websites and publications including RoadsideAmerica.com and RoadsideArchitecture.com, where people can view and report sightings, share true tales, and view picture galleries of the different variations of Muffler Men.
 There even is a tracking chart and map of the United States that shows all locations state by state of roadside Muffler Men.

 This Muffler Man version, Paul Bunyan; is now being used by Log Cabin Homes for its current advertising and promotion campaign.
 Log Cabin President, Tom Vesce said “The company has already been bombarded by Muffler Men aficionados for site visitations and picture taking alongside Paul Bunyan”.
 He went on to say “this statue became a roadside attraction at our Log Cabin sales center the day it was erected”.

 Competitors’ reaction to the erected statue has ranged from brilliant to charges of idolization on the part of Vesce.